Main Article Content

 Abstract

-Objectives: The management of mandibular condyle fractures by Open Reduction and Internal Fixation (ORIF) is gaining popularity worldwide.
-The aim of this study is to report the complication rate associated with ORIF of mandibular condyle fractures in Oman.
-Methods: A retrospective cohort study was conducted among all patients who underwent ORIF of mandibular condyle fractures at Al-Nahdha Hospital and Sultan Qaboos University Hospital, Muscat, Oman, from January 2008 to December 2020.
-Data collected included; patient demographics, fracture aetiology, fracture side and type, surgical approach, and recorded complications and outcome.
-Results: A total of 68 patients (59 males and 9 females, mean age of 30.1 years) with 83 mandibular condyle fractures underwent ORIF during the study period.
-Subcondylar fracture was the commonest type accounting for 62.7% and bilateral fractures occurred in 21 (30.8%) patients.
-The most common surgical approach was retromandibular accounting for 42.2%.
-The overall rate of recorded complications was 42.6% and the commonest reported complications were transient facial nerve palsy (18.1%), followed by malocclusion and restricted mouth opening accounting for 14.7% and 10.3%, respectively.
-Subsequent surgical intervention to correct malocclusion was performed in six cases.
-There was no statistically significant difference in overall complications and the patient’s clinical characteristics.
-Conclusion: Although ORIF of mandibular condyle fractures offers a favourable outcome, it carries a small risk of developing a few complications.
+Objectives: This study aimed to report the complication rate associated with open reduction and internal fixation (ORIF) of mandibular condyle fractures in Oman.
+Methods: This retrospective cohort study was conducted among patients who underwent ORIF of mandibular condyle fractures at Al-Nahdha Hospital and the Sultan Qaboos University Hospital in Muscat, Oman, from January 2008 to December 2020.
+Data collected included patient demographics, fracture aetiology, fracture side and type, surgical approach and recorded complications and outcomes.
+Results: A total of 68 patients (59 males and 9 females; mean age of 30.1 years) with 83 mandibular condyle fractures underwent ORIF during the study period.
+Subcondylar fractures were the most common type, occurring in 62.7% of patients, while bilateral fractures were observed in 21 (30.8%) patients.
+The most common surgical approach was retromandibular, used in 42.2% of patients.
+The overall complication rate was 42.6%, with the most frequently reported complications being transient facial nerve palsy (18.1%), malocclusion (14.7%) and restricted mouth opening (10.3%).
+Subsequent surgical interventions to correct malocclusion were performed in 6 cases.
+There was no statistically significant association between the overall complication rate and the patients’ clinical characteristics.
+Conclusion: Although ORIF of mandibular condyle fractures generally offers favourable outcomes, it carries a risk of complications.

 Keywords: Mandibular Fracture; Mandibular Condyle; Open Fracture Reduction; Complications; Facial Nerve Injuries; Oman.